renephan/ai-podcast-generator/README.md

 export AI_PODCAST_GENERATOR_OPEN_AI__API_KEY="your-api-key"
 ```

+## Flow of the program
+1. Save raw information, including multi-media
+2. Create a summary for each new information (also incl. author, etc.), if word count >= 400 words
+3. Use summaries & previous episodes to create a new podcast episode using a prompt template
+4. Use TTS in order to create the *.mp3

 ## Next Steps for PoC
 - [x] Search very basic test data, e.g. paper, blog & extract to pdf
 - [ ] Create function to get summaries for the test data using an OpenAI API